Blosterhxh/simple_lora/README.md

 ### a.3) Select features learned through regularization

 However, regularization can be useful in another way.
-During fine-tuning, the embedding $\langle tok1 \rangle$ will learn all the features of the dataset: appearance, position, environment, etc.
+During finetuning, the embedding $\langle tok1 \rangle$ will learn all the features of the dataset: appearance, position, environment, etc.
-(When I say “the embedding tok1 will learn,” it's a shortcut for saying that G will change its values on tok1).
+(When I say “the embedding $\langle tok1 \rangle$ will learn,” it's a shortcut for saying that G will change its values on $\langle tok1 \rangle$).
-To prevent it from learning useless features, we could add a regularization term that forces $\langle tok1 \rangle$, on the features we don't want to learn, to remain identical to the version before fine-tuning.
+To prevent it from learning useless features, we could add a regularization term that forces $\langle tok1 \rangle$, on the features we don't want to learn, to remain identical to the version before finetuning.

-This way, we would no longer have to limit the distance traveled by G with a small learning rate to avoid learning parasitic features.
+This way, we would no longer have to limit the distance traveled by $G with a small learning rate to avoid learning parasitic features.
-We can increase the learning rate so that G covers a larger area of the function space and find a better reconstruction.
+We can increase the learning rate so that $G$ covers a larger area of the function space and find a better reconstruction.

 The overfitting limit where the positions and environment were learned was found to be at lr = 1e-4.